-Because of the close relationship between UNICOM WP-1 and SDOs, the plan is to socialise our findings from this gap analysis to trigger and support standards development or maintenance, at ISO TC 215, WG-6 (pharmacy and medicines business), HL7 International (several working groups), IHE International (pharmacy domain) and more.
+Because of the close relationship between UNICOM WP 1 and SDOs, we have socialised our findings from this gap analysis to trigger and support standards development or maintenance, at ISO/TC 215, WG6 (pharmacy and medicines business), HL7 International (several working groups), IHE International (pharmacy domain), SNOMED International (Drug Extension User Support Group) and more.
+We plan to keep in close contact with these groups to follow up on the resolution of the identified gaps and discuss newly identified gaps should they emerge during the course of the project.